 United Kingdom: Gradual Expansion of Regulations

-The regulatory framework in the UK built by the Crypto Assets Task Force is akin to MiCA yet extends its coverage to fewer aspects.
+The UK regulatory framework, developed by the Crypto Assets Task Force, is akin to MiCA but covers fewer aspects.
 The regulatory definitions under the UK framework cover only basic utility tokens.

-In contrast, e-money tokens are limited and the crypto-assets regulatory scope remains less extensive than MiCA.
+In contrast, e-money tokens are limited, and the regulatory scope for crypto-assets remains narrower than MiCA.
 The UK’s Financial Conduct Authority (FCA) continues to shape its digital asset regulations as new rules continue to take shape in 2025.

 Switzerland: Focus on Tax and Asset Classification